Section 25 notice: to oppose a new tenancy

 Statutory forms and explanatory notes for issuing notice that the landlord opposes granting a new business lease.

 - Guidance notes included

 About this document

-The Section 25 Notice cannot be served on the tenant if the tenant has pre-empted this notice by serving a Section 26 Notice first.
+This type of notice cannot be served on the tenant if he or she has pre-empted this action by serving a Section 26 notice first.

 Application and features

-- All the documents listed above in one pack – especially useful if you let more than one property;
+- All the documents required in a single pack – especially useful if you let more than one property

 Average customer rating